Dimitris Menexopoulos

 iGGi PG Researcher

-His original scientific publications and devices have been presented at prestigious events in Japan (AES 6th International Conference on Audio for Games - 2024), Spain (AES Europe - 2024), the UK (Iklectik - 2020), France (IRCAM - 2020, 2019), and the USA (Mass MoCA - 2019).
+Currently, his research focuses on graphics-driven procedural audio for interactive and linear experiences, as well as on innovative systems for music composition and performance.
+His original scientific publications and devices have been featured at prestigious events in Japan (AES 6th International Conference on Audio for Games – 2024), Spain (AES Europe – 2024), the UK (Iklectik – 2020), France (IRCAM – 2020, 2019), and the USA (Mass MoCA – 2019).

 Mastodon